 Your organization’s current policy regarding maintaining up-to-date vulnerable sector checks for staff and volunteers must be attached to your application if your project involves working with anyone in the vulnerable sector (e.g. children, seniors, people with physical challenges).

 All grant recipients will be expected to recognize The County Foundation and/or the specific Fund that provides a grant.
 Please follow our Branding Guidelines.

 The County Foundation does not accept late submissions under any circumstances.
-If there is a technical problem please email firstname.lastname@example.org or telephone 613-476-7901 x.218 before the deadline to make an arrangement.
+If there is a technological problem please contact by email firstname.lastname@example.org or telephone 613-476-7901 x.218 before the deadline to make an arrangement.
 Notification after the deadline will not be accepted out of fairness to all applicants.